ViniKroth/hard-moto/README.md

 # hard-moto – Tech test
-Aceppting the proposed challenge of developing a de

 # Problematic
 “Petter needs to deliver a lot of packages during the night.
 The night is long and cold.